AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

    *  To make sure your registration is correctly deployed, navigate in your browser to `<appURL>/index.html`.
 You can find your application URL in your project workspace in the Adobe developer console.

-Check the elements in your browser developer tools and look for the script src in the body.
-It usually have the following format `index.<random>.js`.
+   *  Check the elements in your browser developer tools and look for the script `src` in the body.
+It usually has the format `index.<random>.js`.

 Replace in the URL the `index.html` with this javascript to access its content.
 Search for `getItems` for example and make sure the registration defined in your app is the same one you see deployed.